Testadura-Mark/SoluxGround/README.md

-SoluxGround is a small, powerful Bash framework designed for system engineers, developers, automation builders, and anyone who wants clean, structured, reliable shell scripts — without the usual mess or over-engineered tooling.
+SolidgroundUX is a small, powerful Bash framework designed for system engineers, developers, automation builders, and anyone who wants clean, structured, reliable shell scripts — without the usual mess or over-engineered tooling.